terraform-ibm-modules/terraform-ibm-cloudpak-security/README.md

 ## Setup Tools

 The cloud pak for security installer runs on your machine, for the installer go [here](https://www.ibm.com/docs/en/cloud-paks/cp-security/1.6.0?topic=tasks-installing-developer-tools) to be sure your command line tools are compatible.

+Terraform plugins will be Terraform 0.13 or later and terraform-provide-ibm 1.34 or later

 ## Set up access to IBM Cloud